- Home

 Description

-Ferrofluid was developed in collaboration with NASA in the 1960s to address the issue of moving fuels in zero gravity.
-Today it’s used in lubricants, as a seal in hard disks, and car suspensions.
-Ferrofluid also has a strong following of artists who use its unusual properties to generate unique shapes in their work.
+Ferrofluid was developed in collaboration with NASA in the 1960s to address the issue of moving fuels around in space: ferrofluid was added to rocket fuel to allow it to be drawn towards a fuel pump using magnets in the absence of gravity.
+Today ferrofluid has a strong following of artists who use its unusual properties to generate unique shapes in their work.
+Anecdotally, it is thought to have possible applications in loudspeakers to damp vibrations, as a seal in hard disk drives to stop dust getting in, and even in biomedical applications for drug delivery.

 Particularities